trusktr/rocket-module/README.md

         the source handler to detect what package (including the app itself) is being recompiled, then based on that find out how many source handler executions are left.
-- [ ] When this plugin provider script is running on the app side, we won't use a source handler any more.
-We'll have to take out the webpack from the current source handler and use it in our own function that runs at this time.
-Define the new batch handler method for the CompileManager class.
+- [ ] When this plugin provider script is running on the app side, we won't use a source handler any more for any compiling, instead the handler will do it's simple task of marking app-side handled files as in need of compiling with a comment.
+We'll have to take out the webpack from the current source handler and use it in a new function, the batchHandler, that runs after all app-side files have been handled.
+The batch handler will compile all modules.js files in all package (local or not) of the application.
+In the future this batchHandler will be replaced by Meteor's Plugin.registerBatchHandler, whenever that gets introduced.
+Create the new batch handler method for the CompileManager class.
   - [ ] In the batch handler, choose a new temporary location to handle the output of all the entry points all at once on a per-batch basis instead of on a per-file basis.
   - [ ] In the batch handler, link a node_modules folder to the npm/node_modules
         folder of each isopack.
 This replaces the current code that create a node_modules link to a local package's .npm node_modules folder.
 I'm hoping that webpack can have multiple node_modules folders to look in.
         This feature is temporary, to be replaced in a following step with a custom dependencies file that rocket:module will use to install all npm dependencies in a single place in preparation for code splitting.
         Packages won't use Npm.depends anymore.
   - [ ] batch handler: Detect all the files from the previous step and list them in the webpack config's entry option as an array of file names.
 We'll have to modify the defaultConfig function.
   - [ ] Make sure we still to override the defaultConfig using each package's config.
   - [ ] Run webpack.
   - [ ] Instead of using compileStep.addJavaScript, we'll now loop through all
         the output files and write each one back to the original entry point files that were in the isopacks.
 We need to make sure to handle each one on a per architecture basis, and we also need to update each arch json file to contain the result files byte lengths.

 ### v0.3.0
 - [ ] Now we'll go back and modify the node_modules handling so that